 Living on an island is a unique opportunity.
 It also presents some harsh realities of trash and waste.
 We answer those questions by composting almost 20,000 pounds of food waste every year (from our summer camp and school year programs ) for use as organic soil in our vegetable and native plant garden.
 Campers participate in this process by the decisions they make at meal times, by separating their food waste after meals, by adding food waste to the compost bins and working the process that turns food waste into soil.
 Campers also get to help the garden grow in so many ways!
 Chances are they’ll get to sample the fruits and vegetables of their labor as well.

 In addition to Gardening and Composting, campers learn about the local ecosystem through our nature program.
 They’ll go on hikes into the hills and explore tide pools to see nature in action.

-9th and 10th grade campers not in the CILT program go on a full day trip to Little Harbor on the back side of Catalina.
+8th and 9th grade campers not in the CILT program go on a full day trip to Little Harbor on the back side of Catalina.
 While there, they have the chance to swim and body surf, explore the area and get to know their cabin mates.
-Two cabins go on each day trip and are lead by our Outdoor Leaders and members of our Leadership Team.
+Two or three cabins go on each day trip and are lead by our Outdoor Leaders and members of our Leadership Team.

 On Thursday mornings, campers select a morning long adventure.
 Each adventure involves visiting a new location near camp.
 The trips include hikes and waterfront activities like a Parson’s Landing Kayak Trip, a Little Geiger Stand Up Paddling Trip, Lion’s Head Snorkel Adventure, an Emerald Bay Beach Trip and a Howlands Peak Adventure Challenge as well as others.
 Campers have the chance to sign up for the trip of their choice.